William Hume Blake

 He was born at his grandfather's home, Humewood Castle, Kiltegan, County Wicklow, Ireland, the son of the Rev. Dominick Edward Blake, and Ann, daughter of William Hume (1747–1798) MP, of Humewood Castle.
 His ancestors were counted among the Tribes of Galway.
 He was educated at Trinity College Dublin.
-In 1832 he emigrated to Canada and settled on a farm in Middlesex County.
-In a few years he removed to Toronto, studied law, and was called to the bar in 1838.
+In 1832 he emigrated to Canada and settled on a farm in Middlesex County, specifically Adelaide.
+In a few years (fall of 1834) he removed to Toronto, studied law, and was called to the bar in 1838.
 He soon distinguished himself in the profession, but was strongly interested in the political issues which agitated the province.
 In 1848 he was elected to the Legislature for East York (now Ontario County) and in the same year was appointed Solicitor-General for Upper Canada in the Lafontaine-Baldwin ministry.
 In 1849 he prepared the act reforming the practice and organization of the Court of Chancery in Upper Canada and resigned from the ministry in order to become in 1849 the first chancellor of the court.
 In March, 1862, he resigned on account of failing health, and eight years later he died in Toronto.
 He was named a Queen's Counsel in 1848.